What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 Several reviews on platforms like the Better Business Bureau (BBB), Google Reviews, and Reddit discussions expose recurring frustrations.
 These are not one-off complaints, but patterns worth examining if you’re comparing providers.

-Customer service also draws criticism.
-Reviewers describe being passed between departments, receiving conflicting information, or having to explain their issue multiple times.
-This can be especially taxing for seniors or caregivers managing policies on someone’s behalf.
+- Unhelpful Customer Service: Long hold times, being passed between departments, receiving conflicting information, or having to explain their issue multiple times

-Many users also report aggressive upselling.
-Some were encouraged to purchase higher coverage or add-ons they didn’t fully understand.
+- Upsell pressure: Some were encouraged to purchase higher coverage or add-ons they didn’t fully understand.
 In certain cases, buyers said the sales pitch didn’t match what the policy ultimately delivered.
-These gaps in understanding can lead to confusion and regret.

-Not all reviews are negative.
+Not all reviews are negative, as people praise their quick approval times.
 Still, the number and consistency of complaints should prompt caution.
 Before choosing a policy, take a few minutes to browse the Better Business Bureau website, Reddit’s personal finance and insurance forums, and Google Maps reviews for each insurer.
 A small amount of research now can save you significant frustration later on.

 👤 Linda, age 72 from Alberta, had been paying into an SLI Insurance plan since age 65.
-The premiums started at $19/month — but by 72, they had climbed to $61.
+The premiums started at $19/month, but by 72, they had quickly climbed to $61.

 🎯 The Situation:

 Linda was on a fixed pension.
-She started to feel the strain and realized her plan didn’t guarantee a payout if she couldn’t keep up with the increases, so she contacted Protect Your Wealth for help.
+She started to feel the strain and realized her plan didn’t guarantee a payout if she couldn’t keep up with the increases, so she contacted us for help.

 🔄 The Switch: